Nigeria — probable futures

 Forward‑looking scenarios concerning Nigeria and its globally‑connected markets.

 97 scenarios tracked, ranked by probability.
-Each carries our model odds, the live crowd price, and the markets it moves.
+Each carries the published odds and markets it could move; a market comparison appears when a matching market is available.

 55%1–3 years